Nakymatone ECHT Invisible Loudspeakers Reviewed

 Reading Time: 6 minutes

 If I were to invite you to my home to hear my main audio system, you wouldn’t see any audio gear.
 My electronics are professionally installed in Middle Atlantic equipment racks that are stashed away in a mechanical closet.
-I’ve also gone invisible with the speakers and subs in my living room—and they sound great!
+I’ve also gone invisible with the In-wall speakers and subs in my living room—and they sound great!
 Allow me to explain.

 My system features Nakymatone’s $3,479 ECHT invisible “speakers.”
 By invisible I mean that they are designed to be hidden behind some form of material.
 In my case, that material is drywall skim-coat, but you could alternatively use wood, wallpaper, plaster, and all sorts of creative materials.
 If you boil things down to the basics, the speakers are more transducers than traditional driver-based speakers.
 I’ve paired them with Gray Sound in-ceiling subwoofers, which are ported but also pretty much hide in your ceiling—thus allowing me to get that 20-to-20 frequency range without using up one square inch of floor space.
 My other new-school audiophile trick is to use three of the channels of my Anthem MRX-16 to power and “tune” the invisible speakers using Anthem’s excellent ARC room correction.